Analyze Async Calls

-One of the downsides of asynchronous code is it's extremely difficult to profile it and analyze its performance.
-This is because, when an asynchronous method is executed, control is switched from the method to its caller and back, tangling the resulting call tree.
+One of the downsides of asynchronous code is it's tough to profile it and analyze its performance.
+This is because when an asynchronous method is executed, the control is switched to a different thread and back, tangling the resulting call tree.

-dotTrace dramatically simplifies the analysis of asynchronous code.
-It marks all
+dotTrace significantly simplifies the analysis of asynchronous code: It marks all

 async call nodes in Call Tree and groups the corresponding

 await time and continuation code under that node.
 This means that you can quickly find all "parts" of an asynchronous call in one place instead of searching for them in different call stacks.

 To better understand how dotTrace treats asynchronous code, consider the following example (the code is shown on the left, the corresponding Call Tree on the right):

 As you can see, all "parts" of the asynchronous call are shown inside the async RunAsyncOperation node: